Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight: and caustic crossing rates

 where the logarithmic correction is $F_Q = 1+0.11\ln(T_{\rm yr}^{-4/3}M_{10}^{0.88}) $ for $(D_{\rm infl}>D_{\rm cross})$ and $0.75\big(1+0.16\ln(T_{\rm yr}^{-2/3}M_{10}^{0.23}N_{\rm orb}^{-2})\big)$ otherwise.
 Despite the crude assumptions, Eq.~\eqref{eq:qpls_prob} reproduces Eq.~\eqref{eq:qpls_prob_base} within 15\% accuracy for $M>10^5 M_\odot$ and $T<100$ yr.

-\HW{For a singular isothermal sphere (SIS) distribution for the stellar density follows $n_*(R) = N_{\rm c, pc}/(4\pi R^2 \mathrm{pc})$}, \BK{where $N_{\rm c, pc}$ is the enclosed number of stars in the galactic center within 1 pc.} the number of \qpls{} sources in a galaxy is
+For a singular isothermal sphere (SIS) distribution for the stellar density follows $n_*(R) = N_{\rm c, pc}/(4\pi R^2 \mathrm{pc})$, where $N_{\rm c, pc}$ is the enclosed number of stars in the galactic center within 1 pc.
+The number of \qpls{} sources in the host galaxy of a SMBHB is

 where we have assumed that $\tilde{D} \gg D_{\min}$ in the last line.
 Note that this is an optimistic estimation because the stars in the galactic nucleus can be ejected due the presence of the SMBHB, resulting in a 'mass deficit' \cite{Merritt:2006}.